 - 1. In the Bid, the Organiser sets the maximum number of entries for the event.
 Places for World Champions will be included in the maximum number of entries for the event. - 2.
 The IGC Bureau, in conjunction with the organisers, will set a maximum number of entries per each class.
 Places for World Champions may be in addition of the Annex A maximum of 50 entries per class.
 These initial class numbers will be made public at the presentation of the Bid to the IGC Plenum. - 3.
-As usual every NAC may enter 2 pilots per class (3 in Juniors' and Women's Championships) but only one entry per class is guaranteed, the 2nd (and 3rd if applicable) entry being subjected to the ranking of the pilots.
-The NAC decides who will be the 1st entry in a class.
-World Champions, having a right of entry, are accepted in addition to the NAC nominated 1st entries. - 4.
+As usual every NAC may enter 2 pilots per class (3 in Juniors' and Women's Championships) but only one entry per class is guaranteed, the 2nd (and 3rd if applicable) entry being subjected to the ranking of the countries.
+World Champions, having a right of entry, are accepted in addition to the NAC nominated entries. - 4.
 At the closing date for Preliminary Entries the IGC Bureau in conjunction with the Organisers may transfer unused class allocations equally to other classes.
 NAC's may only transfer their 2nd and 3rd entries (as appropriate when NAC's have been offered a 3rd entry) to other classes if additional places are available. - 5.
-At the closing date for Class Changeover, oversubscribed classes are reduced to the maximum class number by removing the lowest ranked pilots from the list of 2nd entries (or 3rd entries as appropriate) in accordance with the IGC pilot ranking list effective on that date.
+At the closing date for Final Entries, oversubscribed classes are reduced to the maximum class number by removing the pilots of the lowest ranked countries which have entered a 2nd pilot (or 3rd pilot) in accordance with the IGC Country Ranking List effective at the date of closure of Preliminary Entries for the Competition. - 6.
+A country will lose only one pilot across all classes, commencing with the most oversubscribed class, until all countries (with 2 or 3 pilots) have lost one pilot.